chrisl8/ArloBot/README.md

 # Web Based Operation #

-Finally the entire robot can be operated from the web.
+Finally, the entire robot can be operated from the web.
 Go to http://<robot_ip_address>:8080/

-All of the basic robot operations are available.
+All the basic robot operations are available.
 - Use the Startup/Shutdown Panel to start ROS.
 - Use the Navigation Panel to:
   - Make a new Map